Emergent Energy

 Wireless Multi-Utility Submetering Across Electric, Water, Gas, and Compressed Air

-Wireless submetering removes conduit, panel modifications, and electrician labor from the install — typically 60-80% lower installed cost than equivalent wired CT deployments, with faster commissioning and a smaller compliance footprint.
+Wireless submetering removes conduit, panel modifications, and electrician labor from the install, cutting deployment cost and downtime versus equivalent wired CT retrofits, with faster commissioning and a smaller compliance footprint.

 Coverage